telerik/reporting-docs/knowledge-base/how-to-add-interactivity-to-a-report-using-action-event-handlers-in-wpf-report-viewer.md

 Again, we need to check the **ReportItemName** property to be sure which report item raised the event.
 If the action is triggered from the title text box, the viewer will display a confirmation box and its result will be assigned to the **Cancel** property, so the **NavigateToUrl** action will not be executed if Cancel is set to **true**.
 However, when using a CustomAction, the Cancel property doesn’t affect the workflow, so in this case we will display a confirmation box with some details and will open a browser window, navigating to a wiki page of the current country, whose name is obtained through the *CustomAction parameters*.

-- When you're done, run the project and hover your mouse over the choropleth.
+### When you're done, run the project and hover your mouse over the choropleth.
 It should look like the one below:

 ![Choropleth](resources/customactionswpfviewer_choropleth.PNG)

+## Notes

 In this article we demonstrated how to add interactivity and customizations to a report with a few lines of code.
 This approach can be used in all the current report viewers with slight modifications due to the rendering technology.